Roofstock Review 2022: Everything You Need To Know

 Roofstock’s marketing strategy rests in the single-family rental, or SFR, market, which has proven to produce strong, stable cash flows for investors over many economic cycles.
 Some benefits of investing in the SFR market with Roofstock include the following:

 - SFR properties have elements of appreciation potential and income potential.

 - SFR returns may be less volatile than the stock market.

 Here are some key features of Roofstock:

-- 30-day money-back guarantee with free property re-listing
+- Roofstock offers a 30-day money-back guarantee for buyers and free property relisting for sellers.

 - Investors can buy and sell property as well as bring their own property to the market.

 - Roofstock matches investors with property managers to oversee rental property.

 - Investors can live anywhere in the world and invest in Roofstock’s marketplace.